RyanFleck/Manuals/content/tools/llm-agents.md

 2. Use `YOLO` mode for experimentation

-## The Anthropic AI Fluency Framework {#the-anthropic-ai-fluency-framework}
+## The Anthropic **"4D"** AI Fluency Framework {#the-anthropic-4d-ai-fluency-framework}

-This section is from an Anthropic training session - _Copyright 2025 Rick Dakan, Joseph Feller, and Anthropic.
-Released under the CC BY-NC-SA 4.0 license._

-Four interconnected competencies neccessary to ensure our interactions with AI are effective, efficient, ethical, and safe.
+Four interconnected **competencies** necessary to ensure our interactions with AI are effective, efficient, ethical, and safe:

+1.  **Delegation**:
-1.  **Delegation**: Setting goals and deciding whether, when, and how to engage with AI
+    -   Setting goals and deciding whether, when, and how to engage with AI
+2.  **Description**:
-2.  **Description**: Effectively describing goals to prompt useful AI behaviors and outputs
+    -   Effectively describing goals to prompt useful AI behaviors and outputs
+3.  **Discernment**:
-3.  **Discernment**: Accurately assessing the usefulness of AI outputs and behaviors
+    -   Accurately assessing the usefulness of AI outputs and behaviors
+4.  **Diligence**:
-4.  **Diligence**: Taking responsibility for what with do with AI and how we do it
+    -   Taking responsibility for what with do with AI and how we do it

+_(This framework is from an Anthropic training session - Copyright 2025 Rick Dakan, Joseph Feller, and Anthropic.
+Released under the CC BY-NC-SA 4.0 license.)_

 [^fn:1]: Nina Duran: Become a Claude Certified Architect, [LinkedIn](https://www.linkedin.com/posts/ninadurann_become-a-claude-certified-architect-heres-share-7439014877488152577-nMh-/)